magnuswatn/Cert-Tools/README.md

 Cert-Tools
 =====
-Some handy cmdlets for working with certificates.
+Some handy cmdlets for working with certificates and Certificate Transparency.

 ## cmdlets